The Origin of Turrón and Its History

 Throughout the 19th century, the proliferation of global industry also occurred proportionally within the turrón industry.
 This led to the birth of many turrón brands, including ours in 1854 under the name Hijos de Antonio Monerris: Wenceslao Monerris.

-It should be noted that Turrones La Colmena is the first turrón brand registered in the Trademark and Patent Office on 12/04/1897.
+It should be noted that Turrones la Colmena is the first nougat brand registered in the Trademark and Patent Office on 1897-12-04.

 Other manufacturers from the late 19th century that still endure today include Turrón 1880, or Antonio Monerris Planelles (El Almendro).

-One of the true revolutions in the History of Turrón was the incorporation of steam.
-In 1905, a turrón worker named Francisco Mira Miralles adapted the “Boixet” to steam.
-This allowed for the control of the production temperature, causing production to increase considerably.
+One of the true revolutions in the History of Nougat was the incorporation of steam.
+In 1905 a turronero operator named Francisco Mira Miralles, adapted the “Boixet” to steam.
+This made it possible to control the processing temperature, thus increasing production considerably.

-The installation of steam engines multiplied, and by 1914, Jijona had 25 industries and at least 150 artisans selling original turrón in Spain and abroad.
-The adaptation of steam to the turrón industry became a marketing draw, as shown in the advertising of the time for our company.
+The installation of steam engines multiplied, and by 1914 Jijona had 25 industries and at least 150 artisans selling original nougat in Spain and abroad.
+The adaptation of steam to the nougat industry became an advertising claim, as shown in our company’s advertising of the time.

 The history of turrón, a typical sweet, shows us that entire families from Jijona traveled the world selling their turrones and sweets at Fairs and, in November, during the coldest part of autumn, they would set up inside the doorways of houses near the centers of all cities.
 Some Jijona locals still exist in these primitive shops selling varieties of turrón in the doorways of Barcelona, Madrid, etc.